From lead female Impressionists (Mary Cassatt, Berthe Morisot) to cross-dressed Rosa Bonheur, via the face of Manet's Olympia

 Barred from entry to the National School of Fine Arts, some still decided to make painting their profession by finding alternative methods.
 Certain circles such as the school of Barbizon or the Impressionists notably welcomed female fellow artists.
 Those were the same experimenting with unconventional beauty types, such as redhead models or ambiguous depictions of gender.

-We’ll focus on the portraits of a dozen women or so, from celebrated Impressionists (Mary Cassatt, Berthe Morisot) and Rosa Bonheur to lesser known figures (Victorine Meurent, the face of Olympia and Irish model Joanna Hiffernan).
+We’ll focus on the portraits of a dozen women or so, from celebrated Impressionists (Mary Cassatt, Berthe Morisot, Cecilia Beaux) and Rosa Bonheur to lesser known figures (Victorine Meurent, the face of Olympia, or neo Pre-Raphaelite artist Eleanor Fortescue-Brickdale).

 Plan your visit